GerardMaggiolino/GerardMaggiolino.github.io/_posts/Python-Guide/2018-06-14-getting-start-python.md

 target="_blank">bytecode</a>, generated prior to runtime from source code.
 From the users end, this is a one step process.
 Invoking the Python interpreter will allow the same source code to run platform independently.
-These tutorials will assume Python is being ran from the command line, although many powerful
+These tutorials will assume Python is being run from the command line, although many powerful
 <a href="https://realpython.com/python-ides-code-editors-guide/" target="_blank">
 IDEs</a>
 compatible with or designed for Python exist.